 - TEACHers live together in furnished community houses in the Baltimore and Frederick area.
 Each participant has a private bedroom and shares common living areas.

 - TEACHers earn a stipend of $13,700 per year.

 - TEACHers are responsible for paying rent, community expenses (covering food, internet, recreation, etc.), and certification testing fees.
 Tuition, books, registration and graduation fees are paid by the program.

 University Consortium for Catholic Education

 Operation TEACH is part of the University Consortium for Catholic Education.
 The UCCE is a partnership of university programs joined by the common mission of recruiting and training faith-filled, energetic teachers to strengthen, sustain, and serve in Catholic schools.
 These programs, based in colleges and universities across the country, are unique in their details, but all share the same basic components of professional development, community and spirituality.

 More information about the UCCE can be found at www.ucceconnect.com.

-- Fall Applicants receive Operation TEACH information through university service fairs, brochures, the Operation TEACH web page, or the Operation TEACH office.
+- Fall—Applications receive Operation TEACH information through university service fair recruiting, brochures, the Operation TEACH web page, or the Operation TEACH office.

-- Late June-Early July New Operation TEACHers report for orientation and live on campus for the month
+- Late June-Early July—New Operation TEACH participants report for orientation and live on campus for the month

-- Late July-Early August New Operation TEACHers move into communities and prepare for the school year
+- Late July-Early August—New Operation TEACH participants move into communities and prepare for the school year